hgpeterson/mebm/docs/guide.md

 ## References
 Clark, S.K., Y. Ming, I.M.
 Held, P.J.
-Phillipps, 2018: The Role of the Water Vapor Feedback in the ITCZ Response to Hemispherically Asymmetric Forcings. *Journal of Climate*, 31:3659-3678.
+Phillipps, 2018: The Role of the Water Vapor Feedback in the ITCZ Response to Hemispherically Asymmetric Forcings. *Journal of Climate*. **31**, 3659–3678.

 Hwang, Y.T. and D.M.W.
 Frierson, 2010: Increasing Atmospheric Poleward Energy Transport with Global Warming. *Geo.
 Res.
-Lett.*, 37(24).
+Lett.*. **37**, 1–5.

-Peterson, H. and W. Boos, 2019: Feedbacks and Eddy Diffusivity in an Energy Balance Model of Tropical Rainfall Shifts. *npj Climate and Atmospheric Science*, submitted.
+Peterson, H. and W. Boos, 2020: Feedbacks and Eddy Diffusivity in an Energy Balance Model of Tropical Rainfall Shifts. *npj Climate and Atmospheric Science*. **3**, 11.